cockroachdb/docs/v2.0/deploy-cockroachdb-on-microsoft-azure-insecure.md

 2. [Create users](create-and-manage-users.html) and [grant them privileges](grant.html).
 3. [Connect your application](install-client-drivers.html).
 Be sure to connect your application to the Azure load balancer, not to a CockroachDB node.

 ## Step 10.
-Monitor the cluster
+Set up monitoring and alerting

-{% include prod_deployment/insecure-monitor-cluster.md %}
+{% include prod_deployment/monitor-cluster.md %}

 ## Step 11.
 Scale the cluster